imgix/imgix-hygraph/README.md

 2. In the source URL field, enter your imgix source domain, prefixed with `https://`.
 For example: `https://my-assets.imgix.net` if you used `my-assets` during the creation of your imgix source.

 3. Obtain a new imgix API key.
 You can create it using the dropdown menu in the top right corner of the imgix dashboard, then pressing "API Keys" and "Generate new key".
-The permissions that are necessary for the app to access your assets are "Sources" and "Asset Manager Browse".
+The permission that is necessary for the app to access your assets is "Asset Manager Browse".

 4. Put the API key in the "API Key" field.